Imperial Oil (IMO) to Release Quarterly Earnings on Friday

-Imperial Oil (TSE:IMO) (NYSEMKT:IMO) will be announcing its earnings results before the market opens on Friday, January 31st.
-Analysts expect the company to announce earnings of C$0.38 per share for the quarter.
+Imperial Oil (NASDAQ:IMO) is scheduled to issue its quarterly earnings data before the market opens on Friday, January 31st.
+Analysts expect the company to announce earnings of $0.29 per share for the quarter.

-Imperial Oil (TSE:IMO) (NYSEMKT:IMO) last announced its quarterly earnings results on Friday, November 1st.
-The company reported C$0.56 EPS for the quarter, missing the Zacks’ consensus estimate of C$0.58 by C($0.02).
-The firm had revenue of C$8.74 billion during the quarter, compared to analysts’ expectations of C$8.91 billion.
+Imperial Oil (NASDAQ:IMO) last announced its quarterly earnings data on Friday, November 1st.
+The company reported $0.42 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.44 by ($0.02).
+The firm had revenue of $6.62 billion during the quarter, compared to analysts’ expectations of $6.69 billion.

 Imperial Oil Company Profile

 Imperial Oil Limited explores for, produces, and sells crude oil and natural gas in Canada.
-It operates through three segments: Upstream, Downstream, and Chemical.
+The company operates through three segments: Upstream, Downstream, and Chemical.
 The Upstream segment explores for and produces crude oil, natural gas, synthetic oil, and bitumen.
-As of December 31, 2018, this segment had 404 million oil-equivalent barrels of proved undeveloped reserves.
+As of December 31, 2017, this segment had 450 million oil-equivalent barrels of proved undeveloped reserves.

 Receive News & Ratings for Imperial Oil Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Imperial Oil and related companies with MarketBeat.com's FREE daily email newsletter.